vic-cieslak/givelotus-docs/content/en/index.md

 ---
 title: Introduction
-description: ''
+description: 'This is the home of the Lotus technical documentation'
 position: 1
 category: ''
 features:
-  - Feature 1
+  - Feature 32
   - Feature 2
   - Feature 3
 ---